b-z-l/Bottle-Sensor/docs/SOP.md

-# Bottle Sensor Operational Overview
+# Small Sensor Operational Overview

+Assembly instructions and operation of a user assembled particulate sensor logger based around the Shinyei PPD42 dust sensor and DHT22 temperature and humidity sensor.

 ## Bill of Materials